Scheme background and wider context

 A pedestrian crossing on Woodbridge Road was completed on the 5 November 2020.
-Works on Stoke Road (between Markenfield Road and Guildford College) are ongoing and are due to complete on the 18 December.
-These works are taking place during the night to minimise impacts for road users in Guildford.
+Works on Stoke Road (between Markenfield Road and Guildford College) to install a new pedestrian crossing and shared pavement were completed in December 2020.
 Public Footpath 45, which links William Road to Wharf Road, will be resurfaced in the process of converting it to a shared facility for walking and cycling.

 4. When will the scheme be opened for use?

 We intend for the Guildford College Link+ to be opened for use in early January 2021.